Super Nintendo / Famicom Architecture

 Stereo confusion

-The DSP’s volume controls are organised in chunks of signed 8 bits values [20], this means that the volume can be set up with negative values.
-But hang on, if ‘0’ means mute, what would a number like ‘-1’ do?
-Well, it will invert the signal.
+The S-DSP’s volume controls are organised into signed 8-bits values [29], meaning that volume levels can be set to negative values.
+But hang on, if ‘0’ represents mute, what happens when the volume is set to ‘-1’?
+Well, it inverts the signal.

-This is particularly used for creating a special surrounding effect, which is accomplished by setting the stereo channels to output out of phase (one channel outputs the normal signal and the other outputs the same signal but inverted).
+This technique is particularly useful for creating a surround effect, accomplished by setting the stereo channels out of phase - where one channel outputs the normal signal while the other outputs the same signal but inverted.

-Unfortunately, abusing this feature results in very unpleasant results (e.g. the feeling that the music is coming from inside your head), so you will notice that most SNES emulators just skip this setting altogether.
+Unfortunately, abusing this feature results in very unpleasant results, such as the feeling that the music is playing inside your head.
+For this reason, most SNES emulators bypass this setting altogether.

-Additionally, out-of-phase stereo gets cancelled out on mono devices, so those games had to include a stereo/mono selector to avoid muting their own soundtrack.
+Additionally, out-of-phase stereo is cancelled out on mono devices, so those games needed to provide a stereo/mono selector to avoid muting their own soundtrack.

 Games

 To be blunt, the main program is written in plain 65816 assembly and the music driver is written in SPC700 assembly.
-I’m afraid you won’t find any of the commodities available on 21st-century-equipment.
+Needless to say, you won’t find any of the commodities available on 21st-century equipment.

 There were, however, some tools distributed by Nintendo, Intelligent Systems and Ricoh to make life easier for programmers, these included [30]:

-Curiously enough, multiple game studios like Argonaut Software, Accolade, SN Systems and so forth also developed their own in-house equipment that provided more capabilities than the official offerings (i.e. memory editor, floppy disk reader, devkit as an ISA daughterboard, etc) [22].
+Curiously enough, several game studios - including Argonaut Software, Accolade, and SN Systems - developed custom in-house equipment, often providing more capabilities than the official offerings (e.g. memory editors, floppy disk readers, ISA-based devkits, etc.) [31].

 Cartridge configuration